hissssst/pathex/guides/tutorials/modifiers.md

 ## Usage

-Currently only three modifiers are avaliable:
+Currently only three modifiers are available:

 * `:json` which matches lists and maps
 * `:naive` which matches lists, tuples, keywords and maps